* has new features, design, easier usage

 * market heating up with Google, Firefox entering

 By Tarmo Virki, European technology correspondent

 “Opera Mini has been the main driver for growth in Opera in the last years.
-Version 4.2 is old and they need to develop it,” said John Strand, CEO of Danish consultancy Strand Consult.
+Version 4.2 is old and they need to develop it,” said John Strand, chief executive of Danish consultancy Strand Consult.

-Opera sells its browser to many cellphone makers and operators, and consumers can directly download it for free, while the Apple and Nokia browser rankings reflect only their users surfing the Internet.
+Opera sells its browser to many cellphone makers and operators, and consumers can directly download it for free, while the Apple and Nokia browser’s ranking reflects only its users surfing the Internet.